pyroblocks/pyroblocks.github.io/README.md

-The code for this website is stolen from [RocketScience](https://rocketscience.fyi/).
+The base code for this website is taken from [RocketScience](https://rocketscience.fyi/).